tsmdt/whisply/README.md

 ### Using config files
-You can provide a .json config file by using the `--config` which makes processing more user-friendly.
+You can provide a .json config file by using the `--config` which makes batch processing easy.
 An example config looks like this:
 ```
 {
     "files": "path/to/files",